cado-security/product-help/docs/cado/manage/data.md

 This section is not relevant to SaaS deployments.
 :::

-# How to Manage Data in the Cado Platform
+# How to Manage Data in the / Forensic Acquisition and Investigation Platform

-There are several important considerations when managing data in the Cado platform.
+There are several important considerations when managing data in the / Forensic Acquisition and Investigation platform.

-## Controlling the Lifecycle of Data Stored by the Cado Platform
+## Controlling the Lifecycle of Data Stored by the / Forensic Acquisition and Investigation Platform

 Each cloud provider offers tools to help manage the lifecycle of data stored in their environments.
-The Cado platform supports these tools based on the cloud provider you use:
+The / Forensic Acquisition and Investigation platform supports these tools based on the cloud provider you use:

 - **AWS**: You can use **[Object Locks](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html)** and **[Lifecycle Rules](https://docs.aws.amazon.com/console/s3/lifecyclerules)** in your S3 bucket to control data retention and deletion.
 For more details, refer to the AWS documentation.